mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 ### Attached and Detached Containers

-There are two ways to run a Docker Container, **attached** or **detached** mode.
-Attached mode means that the output of the Docker Container will be show directly in the current terminal's session.
+There are two ways to run a Docker Container, **attached mode** or **detached mode**.
+Attached mode means that the output of the Docker Container will be shown directly in the current terminal's session.

-However, once we start a Docker Container using the command: `docker run <container-id>`; Docker will return only the the id of the started Container, because, by default Docker starts the Container in detached mode, that is, it won't interrupt the terminal's output, showing the Container log.
+However, once we start a Docker Container using the command: `docker run <container-id>`; Docker will return only the the id of the started Container, because, by default Docker starts the Container in detached mode, that is: it won't interrupt the terminal's output, showing the Container log.

-If we would like to run a Docker Container in attached mode, we have to use the `-a` flag.
+If we would like to run a Docker Container in attached mode, we have to use the `-a` option.
 Thus, the complete command to run a Container in this mode is: `docker run -a <container-id>`; then, we can observe the Container's output directly on our terminal.

 In the same way, if the Container is running in background, we can enable the attach mode, and starting to observe the Container's output, using the command `docker attach <container-id>`.